What is a commercial property loan?

 What is the loan term on a commercial property loan?

 Residential home loans typically have a maximum loan term of 30 years however this is not often the case for commercial property loans.
+Understanding the terms of commercial finance is crucial for planning your investment and managing your financial obligations.

 Some banks will only provide a maximum loan term of 15 years while others will provide up to 30 years.